sqlmapproject/sqlmap/Usage.md

 Switch: `--current-user`

-On the majority of modern DBMSes is possible to retrieve the database management system's user which is effectively performing the query against the back-end DBMS from the web application.
+On majority of modern DBMSes is possible to retrieve the database management system's user which is effectively performing the query against the back-end DBMS from the web application.

 ### Current database